 The Different Types of Paint Finishes

-Flat Finish: Whether called flat or simply "wall paint," this paint finish has a completely matte surface with no shine.
+Whether called flat or simply "wall paint," this paint finish has a completely matte surface with no shine.
 The surface can have a slightly chalky feel to it.
-This finish is usually used on interior walls.
-It's especially good if you have to camouflage small wall bumps, cracks, or other imperfections, as this finish does not reflect light.
-While some flat paints are advertised as washable today, you may need to touch up scratches or marks by covering with a bit more paint, so be sure you keep some on hand after you've finished painting.
+This finish is usually used on interior walls and ceilings.
+It's especially good if you have to camouflage small wall bumps, cracks, or other imperfections that might be highlighted with a shinier finish.
+While some flat paints are now advertised as washable, it's often more effective to touch up scratches or marks by covering them with a bit more paint.
+So be sure to keep some on hand after you've finished painting.

-Flat Enamel: Flat enamel is a paint with a durable flat, matte finish.
+Flat enamel is a paint with a durable flat, matte finish.
 Its chemistry is such that it forms a slight film as it dries.
-It's an acceptable choice for powder rooms and halls, as it holds up to occasional cleaning.
+It's an acceptable choice for powder rooms or guest bedrooms, as it holds up to occasional cleaning.
 Some manufacturers market this as "matte" paint to distinguish it from their flat finish paints.

-Semi-Gloss: Semi-gloss paint is most often used on doors, trim, and cabinets in kitchens and bathrooms.
-It is easily cleaned and lays down a nice, subtle shine, without being too glitzy.
-Take care with pre-paint preparation work, as poorly prepared surfaces can be a bit distracting when highlighted by a semi-gloss surface.
+Semigloss paint is most often used on doors, trim, and cabinets in kitchens and bathrooms.
+It is easily cleaned and has a nice subtle shine without being too glitzy.
+However, you must make sure walls are smooth prior to painting, as poorly prepared surfaces can be noticeable when highlighted by a semigloss paint.

-Glossy Finish: High gloss paints have an almost reflective quality, as their shiny finish mimics the look of enamel or plastic.
-Though not widely used in home interiors, it is becoming more popular for a dramatic look on cabinets, trim, and furniture in very formal and very contemporary settings.
-This finish will magnify any surface imperfections, so careful preparation and sanding are essential before painting with high gloss paints.
+High-gloss paints have an almost reflective quality, as their shiny finish mimics the look of enamel or plastic.
+Although not widely used in home interiors, the finish is becoming more popular for a dramatic look on cabinets, trim, and furniture, especially in formal and contemporary settings.
+This finish will magnify any surface imperfections, so careful preparation is essential before painting with high-gloss paints.

-While most manufacturers have developed all paint finishes with good cleaning qualities, a general rule is that the shinier the paint finish, the better it will stand up to washing and cleaning.
+- Durability: Most manufacturers say all of their paint finishes are able to be cleaned.
+But a general rule is that the shinier the paint finish, the better it will stand up to scuffs, dings, wiping, and scrubbing.